 Civil Aviation Department info on Flying Sites

 Hong Kong Flying Sites, click on the different areas for more details

-- Remove and police site of litter (both ours’ and others) - if you are going to fly down with an empty harness, consider taking some trash with you.
+- Clean up litter (both ours’ and others) - if you are going to fly down with an empty harness, consider taking some trash with you.

 - Be polite to general public, If you need them to move for safety, ask nicely to move.

 - Set up at the back area if you are slow to arrange your kit and move to the front when you intend to launch - Don't block the launch area.